foxws/foxws/resources/markdown/posts/wireuse/infinite-scroll.md

 While many tutorials increase the query limit (`->take()`), this trait focuses on fetching as paginate.

-This should decrease database load, and make fetching with merging items a lot more efficient.
+This should decrease database load, and make fetching while merging items a lot more efficient.

 ## Usage